 - Establish a pebble tray under the plant.
 Fill the plant saucer with pebbles to hold the bottom of the pot out of the water.

-This allows the water to evaporate, which improves humidity levels immediately surrounding the plant.
+This allows evaporation, which improves humidity levels immediately surrounding the plant.
 For larger areas, such as entire plant shelves, invest in a humidity mat.

 Self Watering Systems Helping Prevent Over Watering

-There are quite a few excellent self-watering systems for plants on the market today.
+There are quite a few excellent self-watering systems on the market today.
 There are also lots of good DIY projects you can pursue to make your own.

-The concept behind self-watering systems (SIPs) is that it allows you to place a measured amount of water into a reservoir.
+The concept behind self-watering systems (SIPs) is that it allows you to place a measured amount in a reservoir.

-Then on a regular basis, the wicking or misting system will deliver it to your plants as needed.
+Then on a regular basis, the wicking or misting system will deliver it to your specimens as needed.

-These systems can work by natural means, such as a wick or sponge automatically drawing water into the soil by capillary action when it becomes dry.
+These systems can work by natural means, such as a wick or sponge automatically drawing moisture into the soil by capillary action when it becomes dry.

-There are also systems that work by a timer, apps that inform you when it’s time to water and a wide variety of other interesting options.
+There are also systems that work by a timer, apps that inform you when it’s time and a wide variety of other interesting options.

 This type of system is handy, but you should not rely on it entirely.
-It is still necessary to give your plants an occasional thorough watering to flush out any salts and excessive fertilizer buildup.
+It is still necessary to give your specimens an occasional thorough drink to flush out any salts and excessive fertilizer buildup.

 Plant Watering FAQs